ABOUT THE MUSEUM

 are available on the

 dad, the late Mark Ekiss continue a family

 local volunteers are always available for

 throughout the year.

-the exhibits and get a feel for the actual
+handle most of the exhibits and get a feel for

 |214 W. OKLAHOMA AVE.